im-deepfriedwater/typescript-cookbook/what-is-typescript.md

 const z = 5;
 ```

 The two examples above are *both* valid TypeScript programs.
-The difference as you can probably tell are the type annotations which we said are *optional*.
+The type annotations are *optional*.
 Perhaps unsuprisingly, writing TypeScript without types is basically just writing JavaScript.

 ### What the heck does control-flow based type analysis mean?